In Their Own Words

 My background:

 I was born in Alaska, of mixed Ethiopian-Italian ethnicity.
 I was raised by a single mother, a nurse and refugee displaced by war.
 Diverse cultural and ecological landscapes deeply influenced my path.
 Exposure to the vast wilderness and Indigenous First Nations was foundational and shaped my perspective.
-I spent my childhood rockclimbing, mountaineering, skiing, camping, and fishing with my older siblings.
-I was an artist at my core, I loved to draw and make things.
-To inspire me there were moose, whales, walruses, bears, wolves, eagles, and there were totem poles and dog-sleds and Inuit solstice celebrations.
+I spent my childhood outside, I thrived outdoors.
+I knew from early on that I was an artist, I loved to draw and make things.
+I gained inspiration from the wild and from the Inuit cultural art and traditions that surrounded me.
 When I was in my teens, I moved to Sicily.
-These were formative years: artisan traditions, and travels throughout Italy, Europe, and North Africa.
+These were formative years: diverse artisanal customs, and travels throughout Italy, Europe, and North Africa.
 It was from those years that my interests in anthropology, history, literature, art, and culture deepened.
 I fell in love with foraging and cooking.
 I would go into the hills harvesting wild herbs with elders, or go fishing on small rowboats with the fishermen, we would make wine and regional foods.
 I absorbed it all as I moved from place to place.
+Study into own mixed heritage deepened as I got older.
 When I moved back to the United States, I landed in Santa Cruz.
 At the time, my desire was to be a writer and photojournalist.
 I studied black-and-white photography.
 Plants grabbed me instead.
 I switched my major to botany, and a new path began.
-This was a time of deep study: native biology, organic agriculture, forest ecology, soil science, landscape design, my curiosity took me in all directions.
-I worked in various environments and locations, with a range of applications, amassing experience and skill.
-It was at this time that I also immersed myself in wilderness skills, tracking, and TEK, exploring California’s varied nature areas, collaborating with various California Native Peoples and skilled mentors.
-This was just the beginning, the first influences that set me on a path, and from that time it has continued to take new shapes and directions.

 My dream project: